|Now||2018||Previous||Articles||Road Essays||Road Reviews||Author||Title||Source||Age||Genre||Series||Format||Inclusivity||LGBTA||Portfolio|

 The book offers advice on how to attract a man and includes things like how to make yourself pretty (gag), how to flirt with threatening men in public places (yikes!), how to do online dating and speed dating (how infomercially!) and finally the importance of dating three men at once to fine THE ONE.
 Oh yeah, and you had best be white, well educated and not too fat for this program to work.
 Otherwise you have to do extra credit for your problem areas (bletch).

 To wrap everything together in this 90 day program there are sets of affirmations and daily journal writing.
-These are the homework assignments.
+These homework assignments.
 Because of course writing things like "I am a good person and I deserve love" x number of times a day will of course cure you of whatever funk you're in.
 Or you might actually be depressed!

 When I was briefly single I suddenly found myself being pursued by three men.
 One man clearly just wanted to get in my pants, one might have been okay but rubbed the wrong way and then there was the smart one who was a great conversationalist and a bit of a klutz.
 From my own limited experience, three is too many to handle at once.
 I felt so much better when I gave two of the three the heave-ho.
 I stuck with the klutz and later married him.
 We've been a couple now for almost 18 years.